Which Kindle Should I Buy?

 Kindle ebook readers use e-ink screens designed to closely imitate the look of printed text in a paperback.

 E-ink requires very little battery power to display text, which means that the average battery life of an ebook reader is much longer than a tablet.
-Some ebook readers, including the Kindle Oasis (2017) can run for weeks at a time.
+Some ebook readers can run for weeks at a time without a charge, although using the built-in light available on the Oasis and Paperwhite models will reduce this somewhat.

 Find out more on Amazon's Kindle range over on our Kindle reviews page.

-Some Kindle ebook readers, including the Paperwhite, Voyage and Kindle Oasis, are available in two different versions: a wi-fi-only model or a variation with access to wi-fi and 3G internet.
+The Paperwhite and Oasis models are are available in two different versions: a wi-fi-only model or a variation with access to wi-fi and 4G internet.
 The latter is usually around £60 more expensive, but prices vary.

-Grabbing an ebook reader with 3G access will allow you to download books wherever you are, and there’s no additional monthly cost as Amazon pays for its own 3G connection.
-3G connectivity is only truly worth it if you know you'll buy lots of books when you’re on the move, or if you don't have wi-fi in your home.
+Grabbing an ebook reader with 4G access will allow you to download books wherever you are, and there’s no additional monthly cost as Amazon pays for its own 4G connection.
+4G connectivity is only truly worth it if you know you'll buy lots of books when you’re on the move, or if you don't have wi-fi in your home.

 With smartphones and tablets becoming ever more popular, and most offering a variety of ebook reader apps, you might be tempted to opt for an ebook app rather than forking out for a separate device.